sharetribe/flex-docs/src/docs/tutorials/05-manage-search-schemas-with-flex-cli/index.md

 tutorial
 [Getting started with Flex CLI](/tutorials/getting-started-with-flex-cli/).

-In this tutorial we will add data schemas for the `category` and `amenities` public data fields in listings.
-New marketplaces don't have any schemas in the backend by default since they are used in various ways.
+In this tutorial, we will add data schemas for the `category` and `amenities` public data fields in listings.
+New marketplaces don't have any schemas in the backend by default since the needs of marketplaces vary.
 However, FTW (Flex Template for Web) does define filters for category and amenities in its UI (user interface).
 This tutorial will make those filters work as expected.

 ## Extended data types and schema scopes

 There are various kinds of extended data.
-Listings support public data, private data, and metadata.
+Listings support public data, private data, and public metadata.
 All these are editable in Console by the operator, but only public data and metadata can be seen by other users.
 For this reason, search schemas can be scoped either to `public` or `metadata`.
-To see more details abour extended data, see the [Extended data](/references/extended-data/) reference.
+To see more details about extended data, see the [Extended data](/references/extended-data/) reference.

 You can store any JSON data in extended data, but only top-level keys of certain type can have search schemas.
-If there is a mismatch between the defined schema and what is stored to extended data, the indexing just skips those values.
+If there is a mismatch between the defined schema and what is stored to the extended data, the indexing just skips those values.

 ## Schema types and cardinalities